swt30/thesis/chapters/04-heating/04-heating.md

 A simple model for irradiated planets could be useful in population synthesis models of planetary populations, or in Bayesian analysis of large numbers of planets.
 Such approaches benefit from being able to quickly evaluate the radius of a planet, as they involve assessing many models at once.
 Until we have detailed spectral measurements of a planet's atmosphere, a full temperature model of the atmosphere may be unnecessarily complicated.
-These two-stream models both account for temperature structure and include parameters necessary to incorporate at least the planet's irradiation temperature.
+These analytic two-stream models both account for temperature structure and include parameters necessary to incorporate at least the planet's irradiation temperature.
 With knowledge of the host star and the planet's orbit, this is an easily calculable value.
 These models could therefore be useful in studies of entire planetary populations to address questions such as if there are dividing lines beyond which planets are mostly gaseous.^[@Rogers2015]